-Business hours are typically Monday to Friday, 8am to 5pm, with a two-hour lunch break taken sometime between 12pm and 3pm.
+Business hours are typically Monday to Friday, 8am to 5pm, with a two-hour lunch break taken some time between 12pm and 3pm.

 A handshake is the usual greeting between business associates.
 It's not unusual for people to touch each other on the shoulder or arm while talking to those they are familiar with.
-When shaking someone's hand with their right hand they may also hold their right forearm with their left hand.
+When shaking someone's hand with their right hand, they may also hold their right forearm with their left hand.

 A gift is acceptable when visiting an associate's home, but with the prevalence of bribery and corruption, expats should consider their gift-giving carefully.

-Business culture in the Democratic Republic of Congo
+Business culture in the DRC

-Status is important in Congolese culture, including in business, and elders and those in authority are respected.
-Likewise, business structures in the Democratic Republic of Congo are hierarchical.
-Although the ideas of the team are generally welcomed, the final decisions are normally made from the top.
+Status is important in Congolese culture, including in business.
+Elders and those in authority are respected.
+Likewise, business structures in the DRC are hierarchical.
+Although the ideas of the team are typically welcomed, the final decisions are normally made from the top.

-Communication style may be direct but direct eye contact is usually avoided.
-Expats should adopt an attitude of patience when undertaking business in the Democratic Republic of Congo.
-The decision-making process can be a drawn out one and it's not unusual to have meetings rescheduled or even cancelled at short notice.
+Communication style may be direct, but direct eye contact is usually avoided.
+Expats should adopt an attitude of patience when undertaking business.
+The decision-making process can be drawn out; it's not unusual to have meetings rescheduled or even cancelled at short notice.

-Bribery and corruption are everyday realities and often cited as the biggest constraints to doing business in the Democratic Republic of Congo.
-Although efforts in recent years have gone a long way in diminishing the problem, corruption remains a real issue across all facets of business in the Democratic Republic of Congo.
+Bribery and corruption are everyday realities and are often cited as the biggest constraints to doing business in the DRC.
+Although efforts in recent years have gone a long way in tackling the problem, corruption remains a real issue across all facets of business.
 Expats working and doing business in the country should tread carefully when it comes to negotiating and the need for gifts or special favours.